 But in the midst of suffering, we have hope!
 God has promised that there will be a resurrection of the dead!
 He will wipe away every tear from our eye (Revelation 21).
 There will be no more mourning, or weeping – only joy in the presence of God.

-Therefore, the One whom you worship without knowing, Him I proclaim to you: “God, who made the world and everything in it, since He is Lord of heaven and earth, does not dwell in temples made with hands.
+Paul when he preached in Athens, Greece (Acts 17) said; “God, who made the world and everything in it, since He is Lord of heaven and earth, does not dwell in temples made with hands.
 Nor is He worshiped with men’s hands, as though He needed anything, since He gives to all life, breath, and all things.
-And He has made from one blood every nation of men to dwell on all the face of the earth, and has determined their preappointed times and the boundaries of their dwellings, so that they should seek the Lord, in the hope that they might grope for Him and find Him, though He is not far from each one of us; for in Him we live and move and have our being, as also some of your own poets have said, ‘For we are also His offspring.’
+And He has made from one blood every nation of men to dwell on all the face of the earth, and has determined their pre-appointed times and the boundaries of their dwellings, so that they should seek the Lord, in the hope that they might grope for Him and find Him, though He is not far from each one of us; for in Him we live and move and have our being, as also some of your own poets have said, ‘For we are also His offspring.’
 Therefore, since we are the offspring of God, we ought not to think that the Divine Nature is like gold or silver or stone, something shaped by art and man’s devising.
 Truly, these times of ignorance God overlooked, but now commands all men everywhere to repent, because He has appointed a day on which He will judge the world in righteousness by the Man whom He has ordained.
 He has given assurance of this to all by raising Him from the dead.”